Policies

 Introduction

 The Paul Mellon Centre for Studies in British Art recognizes that its records are an essential business resource; and that their efficient management is necessary to support its core functions, to comply with its legal and regulatory obligations and to contribute to the effective overall management of the institution.
-This paper sets out the policy with regard to all records created and managed by the Centre as part of its everyday business.
+This policy sets out the policy with regard to all records created and managed by the Centre as part of its everyday business.

 Definitions